sonam6948/QAAssignment/README.md

 III Project Enhancements
 Below objectives can also be achieved:
-1) Report can be generated using pytest/ Unittest/ Allure Report. for pytest , we just need to import pytest in the test class and on setup method @pytest.facture need to be added. and the method name should start with test_***.
+1) Report can be generated using pytest/ Unittest/ Allure Report. for pytest , we just need to import pytest in the test class and on setup method @pytest.facture need to be added. and the method name should start with test_, which is already the case in our scenario
 2) To follw POM completely , we can seggregate code for each page, we can have one class per page.
 As of now one class is created to deal end to end scenario.